 At that time there had been some short articles in AJP on the topic, but there hadn’t been a longer article on all the aspects.
 In fact, given physicist resistance to the truth, Bernard was engaged in a war of attrition, sending short articles to AJP on various aspects of the problem, trying to build up to the full story.
 Nor had there been any article on friction.

-The grand old man of PER, Arnold Arons, was a fan of my first paper and summarized it in his book on how to teach intro physics.
+The grand old man of Physics Education Research (PER), Arnold Arons, was a fan of my first paper and summarized it in his books on how to teach intro physics (A Guide to Introductory Physics Teaching, 1990, and Teaching Introductory Physics, 1997)..
 Even he however was quite skittish about the friction analysis, in large part because he was strenuously opposed to mentioning atoms in the intro physics course, for philosophical reasons.
 Arons tried to explain the pseudowork issue to his friend Cliff Schwartz, the editor of The Physics Teacher, but he never succeeded; Schwartz remained forever convinced that this was all massively wrong.

 The point-particle model of a system has the mass of the system that is modeled as an extended system and that moves along the same path as the center of mass of the extended system.
 The change in kinetic energy of the point-particle model is given by the integral of the net force acting at the location of the point particle, and this is equal to the change in the translational kinetic energy of the extended system.
 The change in the total energy of the extended system is equal to the sum of the integrals of each force along the path of its point of attachment to the system.